 Reach our coaching team at any time by contacting Coach Darragh at firstname.lastname@example.org.

-What I love about coaching: What I love most about coaching are the kids.
-To see the athletes grow and mature not only as athletes, but at individuals is very rewarding.
+What I love about coaching: Seeing the athletes grow and mature not only as athletes, but at individuals is very rewarding.
 Seeing the athletes come to training with a smile on their face, train hard, and leave with a smile on their face makes me glad to be a coach.
-Having the ability to be a positive role model and influence on athletes is a huge motivation for my coaching
+Having the ability to be a positive role model and influence on athletes is a huge motivation for me.

 Sport Background: I fenced on the Canadian National Team: Junior - 2009, Senior - 2009 and 2010.

 Career Highlights: Being part of the fencing national team for both junior and senior and winning a silver medal finish as a team at the Pan Am Championships in San Salvador in 2009.

 Inspiration for this sport pathway: Sports have always been an important outlet for me from a young age.
 Fencing particularly spoke to me because of its individualistic nature.